Join the British Small Animal Veterinary Association (BSAVA) and help promote excellence in the veterinary profession

 Community friendly – offering paid leave to volunteer for a charity or not for profit organisation.

-Committed to supporting sustainability in our work and in the veterinary profession.
+Committed to supporting sustainability in our work and within the veterinary profession.
 The Association has completed a certified carbon audit and has been awarded Bronze accreditation with Investors in the Environment.

-So, if you are bold and innovative, strive for excellence whilst taking ownership and accountability of your work, show passion for what you do and work effectively in a team – then you’ll be a great fit for the Association, and we would love to hear from you.
+So, if you are bold and innovative, strive for excellence while taking ownership and accountability of your work, show passion for what you do, and work effectively in a team – then you’ll be a great fit for the Association, and we would love to hear from you.

 How to apply:

-Please submit your CV and a covering letter detailing how you meet the requirements in the role description on the vacancies page on our website, to Shell Lambert, Education Manager email@example.com .
+Please submit your CV and a covering letter detailing how you meet the requirements in the role description to Sarah Fitzpatrick, Head of Partnerships and Events at the BSAVA at: email@example.com.

 By applying for this position, you are consenting to the information on your CV being held by the Association for six months.

-Our commitment to equality, diversity and inclusion (EDI) underpins our belief that we can make the Association stronger through the unique contributions we can all bring.
-We create inclusive teams aligned to our values and encourage applications from a diverse range of suitably qualified candidates.
+Our commitment to equality, diversity, and inclusion (EDI) underpins our belief that we can make the Association stronger through the unique contributions we can all bring.
+We create inclusive teams aligned with our values and encourage applications from a diverse range of suitably qualified candidates.